Vanilla-OS/apx/docs/articles/en/getting-started.md

 sudo ninja -C build install
 ```

-### Run Apx-GUI
+#### Run Apx GUI

-You can launch Apx-GUI using the following command:
+You can launch Apx GUI using the following command:

 ```bash
 apx-gui
 ```

-Follow these steps to successfully install and run Apx-GUI on your system.
+Follow these steps to successfully install and run Apx GUI on your system.
 Enjoy managing your Apx installations with the graphical interface!